samuelhbne/vpn-launchpad/README.md

 ## Why vpn-launchpad?
 With vpn-launchpad, you can:
- - Create a L2TP server instance on demand with the rate as low as $0.0058 (t2.nano instance locate in Ohio) per hour ATM.
+ - Create a VPN server instance on demand with the rate as low as $0.0058 (t2.nano instance locate in Ohio) per hour ATM.
- - Delete the server instance after using to avoid unnecessary cost.
+ - Destory the server instance after using to avoid trail leaking as well as unnecessary cost.

 ## Prerequisites